squirrels-analytics/squirrels-analytics.github.io/docs/docs/intro.md

 ## Getting Started

-First, check out [Installation](./start/install) and [Creating a new project](./start/new-project) to get started.
+First, check out [Quickstart](./start/quickstart) to get started quickly with a new working Squirrels project.

-Explore the new Squirrels project to learn by example.
-The page on [Running the project](./start/run-project) provides details on activating the API server for the project

 Finally, see the [Tutorial](./start/tutorial) page to follow a step-by-step guide on creating a new Squirrels project from the ground up.
 This should help you get a deeper understanding on the main concepts of the Squirrels framework.